 Plenty of people can throw a football, but not many people have the ability to watch, digest, and understand the game.

 When they drop back to pass, there will be at least four big, hulking, fast defenders coming his way.
 Their aim is to hit him hard to the ground before he's able to throw the ball.

 A great quarterback will be able to recognize the pressure coming his way without allowing it to disrupt him.

-Whether it's the first play of the game or fourth-and-two with the game on the line, a quarterback must maintain his composure and stay calm so that he can complete his job at hand.
+Whether it's the first play of the game or fourth-and-two with the game on the line, a quarterback must maintain his composure and stay calm.

 But what does this mean, exactly?